As Amazon Associate, I earn from qualifying purchases through affiliate links.

 1. Edibles Go In The Pantry

 Space permitting, contain all edible items in your kitchen in the pantry.
 Kitchen cabinets are for kitchen equipment, dining, and serving items.
-Include in the pantry pet food and snacks.
+Include pet food and snacks in the pantry.
 Use pet food containers to avoid having open pet food bags and spills.
 Use the smaller versions of these pet food containers for treats.
 If you mix treats, snack time will always surprise your furry friends.
 Mixing their treats in a single container avoids having many bags and treat containers open at once.

 2. Remove Cleaning Products

 Avoid storing cleaning products in the pantry.
 Kitchen cleaning products should go in the cabinet space under the sink.
 All other cleaning tools and products have their place in the laundry room.

 Fit your pantry floor with baskets or crates to store plastic and paper serving products, beverage bottles or cans, water gallons, water jugs, and other items like lunch boxes.
 The floor area is a good storage space, but we must make it appropriate for holding our stuff.

 Create zones in your pantry so the various product groups are on their dedicated space/shelf.
 Creating areas for the different product groups makes the space more efficient.